enjaku4/downtime_detector/README.md

 ## A note about the architecture

-I'm developing the application using Rails and [ActiveInteraction](https://github.com/AaronLasseigne/active_interaction) gem, which helps me to standardise my business logic layer.
+I'm developing the application using Rails and [ActiveInteraction](https://github.com/AaronLasseigne/active_interaction) gem, which helps me to standardise my service layer.